theoh-io/ROS_Autonomous_Driving/src/README.md

 ## Perception

-The package's main goal is to detect objects, animals or humans (depending on the detector used) inside raw images from the robot and send bounding boxes to the Loomo.
+The package's main goal is to detect the human target robustly and in real-time inside raw images received from the robot and send back bounding boxes to the Loomo.

-We implement a simple **Minion** images detector and a complex human detector, called **Openpifpaf**.
+We implement Multi-stage Perception algorithms running Detection using **Yolov5**, Single Object Tracking using **STARK** and 3D Pose Estimation using **VideoPose3D**.

 ## State Estimation